pnp/powerplatform-samples/.github/contributing.md

   * For example, if you use Office Graph with React, please add a new web part to the existing solution, rather than introducing a completely new solution
   * When you update existing samples, please update also `README.md` file accordingly with information on provided changes and with your author details
 * When submitting a new sample solution, please name the sample solution folder accordingly
-  * Folder should start by identifying JS library used - like `react-`, `angular-`, `knockout-`
+  * Folder should start by identifying which product you used like `powerapps-`, `powerautomate-`, `portals-`
-  * If you are not using any specific JS library, please use `js-` as the prefix for your sample
+  * If you are not using any specific product, but a combination of them, please use `powerplatform-` as the prefix for your sample
-  * Do not use words such as `sample`, `webpart` or `wp` in the folder or sample name - these are samples for client-side web parts repository
+  * Do not use words such as `sample`, `webpart` or `wp` in the folder or sample name
   * If your solution is demonstrating multiple technologies, please use functional terms as the name for the solution folder
 * Do not use period/dot in the folder name of the provided sample